Scaffolding WholesaleScaffolding Wholesale

 Sunbelt’s frame-and-brace guide lists B104 as a 10'x4' cross brace.
 Bil-Jax’s 2023 standard-frame catalog lists a 48 in lock-spacing brace for 10 ft spacing as 0010-04-10 and tells buyers to replace 0010 with 0009 for notch-end braces.

-Sources: Sunbelt Frame and Brace Product Guide (PDF modified March 15, 2017) and Bil-Jax Scaffold Catalog (PDF modified June 26, 2023)
+Sources: Sunbelt Frame and Brace Product Guide (PDF print date Feb 2012) and Bil-Jax Scaffold Catalog (PDF modified June 26, 2023), reviewed April 7, 2026

 Useful as U.S. frame-scaffold shorthand, but not a universal global naming rule or a guarantee that two brands will fit each other.